Introduction to Composite Repairs

 - Low Noise. (<85 dBA) – excellent for operators, no incidence of NID, and no requirement for earplugs for most countries.

-- No Dangerous Sharp Splinters. – you can even place your hands just 1mm away without the risk of getting exposed to sparks or splinters.
+- No Dangerous Sharp Splinters. – you can even place your hands just 1mm away without the risk of exposure to sparks or splinters.

 - Low Vibration.
 (Average <2.5 m/s) – Getting the work done quickly without much operator fatigue